component-driven/component-driven-development/src/exercises/1-5-Patterns/Readme.md

 ## 5.1 Rewrite the Button

-To make our Button
+To make our Button more usable, we need to accommodate for different use cases.
+In our design system we're going to have 2 different _variants_ of the Button: `primary` and `secondary`.
+We also don't want users of our Button to screw it up by specifying the `padding` or other styles of it.

 ### The task

-1. Rewrite the Button we created before using Box
+1. Rewrite the Button we created before.
+Tip: use `css` function from `@styled-system/css` to get access to design tokens.
 1. Make it less flexible: we don't want `padding` and `border` be customizable via props
 1. Add `secondary` and `primary` variants to the button and allow choosing them via props